15 Movies that Pull Viewers Into the Mystery | Wealth of Geeks

 1. The Big Lebowski (1998)

 The Big Lebowski is a top contender for this type of film because Lebowski is literally in over his head throughout the entire film.
-So much so, that you will also start to feel like you have no idea what's going on until it happens.
+You might also start to feel like you have no idea what's going on until it happens.

 2. Zodiac (2007)

 Zodiac follows the news reporters who received the Zodiac killer's infamous letters.
-Thus, you see how in over their heads they got, and how it impacted their entire lives.
+Viewers see how in over their heads they got, and how it impacted their entire lives.

 3. Body Double (1984)